kafai-yip/kafai-yip.github.io/_pages/papers.md

 ## Publications

 ### Forthcoming

+1. [Only ‘only’ only: A distributed meaning approach to exclusive doubling](https://lingbuzz.net/lingbuzz/008563).
+To appear in *Proceedings of SALT-34*.

 1. [Agreement in imperative clauses: Evidence from object resumptive pronouns in Mandarin Chinese](https://lingbuzz.net/lingbuzz/008248).
 To appear in *Proceedings of NELS-54*. [with [Xuetong Yuan](https://kathyuan28.github.io/)]